-Discussion with the registered manager and staff and review of information in the home evidenced that an induction programme was in place for all staff, relevant to their specific roles and responsibilities.
+Discussion with the registered manager and staff confirmed that an induction programme was in place for all staff, relevant to their specific roles and responsibilities.

-Discussion with staff confirmed that mandatory training, supervision and appraisal of staff was regularly provided.
+Discussion with staff and a review of returned staff views questionnaires confirmed that mandatory training, supervision and appraisal of staff was regularly provided.
 A schedule for mandatory training, annual staff appraisals and staff supervision was maintained and was reviewed during the inspection.
-The registered manager was advised to ensure supervision and annual appraisal sessions be held separately and not at the same time as some records indicated.

-The registered manager and staff confirmed that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
+The registered manager and staff advised that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
 Samples of completed staff competency and capability assessments were reviewed and found to be satisfactory.

-A recruitment and selection policy and procedure was in place.
-Discussion with the registered manager confirmed that no staff have been recruited since the previous inspection, therefore staff personnel files were not reviewed on this occasion.
+The registered manager advised that no staff had been recruited since the previous inspection, therefore staff personnel files were not reviewed on this occasion.

-Arrangements were in place to monitor the registration status of staff with their professional body.
+Arrangements were in place to monitor the registration status of staff with their professional body (where applicable).

-The adult safeguarding policy and procedure in place was consistent with the current regional guidance and included the name of the safeguarding champion, definitions of abuse, types of abuse and indicators, onward referral arrangements, contact information and identified documentation to be completed.
+The adult safeguarding policy and procedure in place was consistent with the current regional guidance and included the name of the safeguarding champion, definitions of abuse, types of abuse and indicators, onward referral arrangements, contact information and documentation to be completed.